lp9087/cosmos_site/frontend/README.md

 ## Using Docker

 1. Install Docker on your machine.
-2. Build your container: `docker build -t nextjs-docker .`.
+2. Build your container: docker build -t nextjs-docker ..
-3. Run your container: `docker run -p 3000:3000 nextjs-docker`.
+3. Run your container: docker run -p 3000:3000 nextjs-docker.

 ## Learn More